 * Click here for rating key

-The Barking Crab Restaurant Review: While The Barking Crab isn't the best seafood joint in town, it's the closest thing you'll find to an old-fashioned shore dining hall in Newport, with live lobsters and a traditional clambake on offer.
-A good beer selection is available, including regional favorites such as Newport Storm, Harpoon and Kona Pipeline Porter.
+The Barking Crab Restaurant Review: Perhaps The Barking Crab isn't the best seafood joint in town, but it is the closest thing you'll find to an old-fashioned shore dining hall in Newport, with live lobsters and a traditional clambake on offer.
+A good beer selection is available; it includes regional favorites such as Newport Storm, Harpoon and Kona Pipeline Porter.
 The dinner experience can be uneven.
 Crab cakes are moist and meaty and nicely accompanied by a red pepper aïoli for dredging, and the buffalo scallops with hot sauce, creamy blue cheese and celery is a clever variation on the pub standard.
-Skin-on, cedar-plank grilled salmon is rich enough on its own without the lemon-dill butter, and the side of chunky garlic mashed potatoes is good traditional comfort food.
+Skin-on, cedar plank-grilled salmon is rich enough on its own without the lemon-dill butter, and the side of chunky garlic mashed potatoes is good traditional comfort food.
 The Barking Crab is best experienced with friends, with drinks like the 32-ounce "Crabby Cooler" and a $101 mixed crab bowl (a pound each of snow, Dungeness, Bairdi and king crabs) made for sharing.
-The outdoor, covered back patio is popular in the summer, but the view and breezes are better from inside when the big garage doors are open.
+The outdoor, covered back patio is popular in the summer, but the view and breezes are better from inside when the big garage-style doors are open.